Katello/katello.org/docs/user_guide/disconnected/index.md

 content-view version export` (step 2).
 It is exported to the location set in "pulp_export_destination" in the Settings page, under the Katello tab.
 This defaults to `/var/lib/pulp/katello_export`.
 Please be aware that the location needs to be readable and writable by the `foreman` user.
+SELinux permissions also need to be set on the export location with the type `httpd_sys_rw_content_t` as well as `foreman` user and group ownership.

 You can select to either export as a plain set of directories, or as a set of ISO files.
 The "iso_size_mb" parameter sets how large you would like each ISO